 Summary and policy advice

-Natural disasters can occur anywhere; however, developing countries are the most vulnerable to their effects.
-These countries are unable to build up their resilience prior to the event or to efficiently manage the post-disaster effects.
-Consequently, migration can play an important mitigating role in the aftermath of natural disasters.
+Natural disasters can occur anywhere; however, developing countries are the most vulnerable to their effects due to lower resilience and weaker coping mechanisms.
+Migration can play an important mitigating role in the aftermath of natural disasters.
 This role is reinforced by the impact of remittances, which help build households’ resilience ex-ante and reduce the adverse effects of shocks on their livelihoods ex-post.
 Disasters can lead to internal migration and, depending on the circumstances, to international migration.
 People must be able to afford to migrate; this makes liquidity constraints an important element of the relationship between disasters and migration.
-Liquidity constraints can also explain why people do not migrate in the case of slow onset events.
-Moreover, even if people are forced to move, as is often the case in rapid onset events, liquidity constraints may force them to relocate only temporarily or embark on short-distance migrations.
-Disasters related to climate can also impact migration through their effects on agricultural productivity, typically by degrading crop yields.
-Finally, the evidence shows that the type of policy interventions employed both before and after disasters can explain why different disasters induce different migration responses.
+Liquidity constraints can also explain why people do not migrate in the case of slow-onset events.
+Moreover, even if people are forced to move, as is often the case with rapid-onset events, liquidity constraints may force them to relocate only temporarily or embark on short-distance migrations.
+Disasters related to climate change can also affect migration through their effects on agricultural productivity, typically by reducing crop yields.
+Finally, evidence shows that the type of policy intervention before and after disasters can explain why different disasters induce different migration responses.

-Migration and remittances, which are private mechanisms for dealing with shocks, should be considered as complementary to public intervention, and not as substitutes.
-If only migration and remittances are available as mitigation strategies against disasters’ effects, this can lead to an increase in inequality between migrant households and non-migrant households, as well as between remittance receivers and non-receivers.
+Migration and remittances, which are private mechanisms for dealing with shocks, should be considered complementary to public intervention, and not as substitutes.
+If only migration and remittances are available as mitigation strategies against disasters’ effects, this can lead to increased inequality between migrant households and non-migrant households, as well as between remittance receivers and non-receivers.
 Thus, disaster management requires a holistic approach, which takes into account both private and public mechanisms for protection and intervention.
 Governments should thus help channel migration when necessary and alleviate the cost of sending remittances.
-Moreover, ex-ante, public authorities can help households build disaster resilience through, for instance, better social protections, effective insurance mechanisms, and by diversifying the economy to reduce dependence on agriculture.
-It is also important for governments to intervene rapidly and to have strong institutions that can manage aid flows after disasters .
+Moreover, ex-ante, public authorities can help households build disaster resilience through, for instance, better social protection, effective insurance mechanisms, and economic diversification to reduce dependence on agriculture.
+It is also important for governments to intervene rapidly and have strong institutions that can manage aid flows after disasters .

-The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
+The authors thank an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
 Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article .
-Any opinions expressed are those of the author and do not necessarily represent the views of the African Development Bank Group or IZA.
+Version 2 of the article contains new figures and adds new Key references , , , , , and as well as new Additional references.

 The IZA World of Labor project is committed to the IZA Guiding Principles of Research Integrity.
 The author declares to have observed these principles.